jay-aye-see-kay/fe-caching-proxy/README.md

 ## Setup

-If you have `nix` and `direnv` setup everything will be installed automattically.
+If you have `nix` and `direnv` setup everything will be installed automatically.
 If you don't, you need to manually install `go`, `xcaddy`, and `redis`.

+Run `./build.sh` to build a caddy image with the caching plugin.
+If you change anything in `./build.sh` you need to re-run it, but changing caddy config doesn't require this.

-## Testing configurations
+## Running test

-There's not automated tests setup yet, just opening a bunch of terminals and running stuff.
+There are basic tests in `tests/basic.spec.ts` that gives an out of starting processes so tests can be run against a caddy configuration to verify caching behaviour.
+You need to setup you environment as described above for them to run.

+## Manually running services

+If you want to run these services manually outside the tests you can commend out the `afterAll` block in the jest tests and they'll stay running until you kill the test process.
+Or you can fire stuff up manually like below, this is more work but outputs much clearer logs.

 ```bash
 # start redis (this will persist data to ./dump.rdb)